-However, despite these liberal milestones, Italy only allows registration of same-sex unions, does not allow gay marriage within the country and will not recognize same sex marriage performed in other countries.
+However, despite these liberal milestones, Italy only allows registration of same-sex unions, does not allow gay marriage within the country, and will not recognize same-sex marriages performed in other countries.

 Gay rights in Italy are opposed by a strong far-right faction of the nation.
 However, there are increasing instances of victories for those supporting gay rights.
 Here’s a short article on Italy’s first transgender mayor speaking about how to defeat the far-right.

 There is still much work to be done, as Italy lacks many of the LGBT protections in comparison to other European and Western nations.
 Stepchild adoption remains a pressing issue, currently dealt with on a case by case basis only.

 For more inspiration, explore wolfyy’s full collection of gay travel guides.